 Heading Description Service Name that identifies the network service.
-Node Name Name of the service node, as stored in access server memory for each node that offers the service.
-Status The accessibility of the service node as one of the following: n Connected Service node is reachable and the access server has n active sessions on the node.
+Node Name Name of the service nod that offers the service.
+Name of the service node, as stored in access server memory for each node that offers the service.
+Status The accessibility of the s The accessibility of the service node as one of the following: n Connected Service node is reachable and the access server has n active sessions on the node.
 Reachable Node is accessible.
 Unknown No sessions are active, and the service node offering this service has not been heard from recently.
 Unreachable Active service session has timed out, or attempt to connect has timed out.
 The node can also signal that it is unreachable.